 Tonawanda Coke employed 129 workers at the time the shut down began.

-Friday, U.S. Bankruptcy Court Judge Michael Kaplan signed off on the company making final payments to those employees.
+Most recently, a U.S. bankruptcy court judge signed off on the company making final payments to employees, including severance and vacation.

 The shutdown process began not long after Oct.
-12 when the company informed the Department of Environmental Conservation of its financial inability to legally operate the plant.
-This followed settlement talks between Tonawanda Coke and the DEC.
+12 when amid settlement talks, the company informed the Department of Environmental Conservation of its financial inability to legally operate the plant.

 A subsequent statement by the company bemoaned the fact that workers found out about the shutdown through media reports: